khushi-411/learnings/cpp/cppcon/pointers/00_pointers.md

 </div>

 #### Dereferencing a pointer
-- Access the address stored in our pointer to retrieve the value.
+- It means to access the address stored in our pointer to retrieve the value.
 - Asterisk is used for two contexts, one while declaring the pointer and the other while dereferencing it.
 ```cpp
 // dereference.cpp